lalbornoz/rosetta.nvim/README.md

 but the lack of good language management, especially bidirectional text, made it difficult to get stuff done.
 So I did what most (neo)vimmers do.
 Instead of looking for a different tool, I made a plugin.

+**NOTE: This is in early development.
+API may change unexpectedly.**

 ## Features